-An unlimited guarantee is the only agreement available for a single-owner business.
-While this type of guarantee does not offer a lot of protection, there is a possibility you can negotiate with your lender to place limitations upon the agreement.
+An unlimited guarantee is often extended to single-owner businesses.
+While this type of guarantee does not offer a lot of protection, there is a possibility you can negotiate with your lender to place limitations on the agreement.

 Limited guarantees are used when multiple business partners are signing for a loan.
 There are two different types of limited guarantee: a several guarantee, and a joint and several guarantee.

 If you and your partner(s) sign a joint and several guarantee, each guarantor is responsible for the full amount of the loan.
 As you can imagine, this type of agreement could lead to problems between you and the other guarantors if something should go wrong.